For a while there, it seemed LDAR was no longer critical.

 In summary, a good LDAR program is not very different from an excellent preventative maintenance program.
-It embodies all the best practices of a well-run operation and focuses that lens on finding hazardous air pollutant (VHAP) or gas leaks that occur in your process.
+It embodies all the best practices of a well-run operation and focuses that lens on finding hazardous air pollutants (VHAP) or gas leaks that occur in your process.

 Methane Emission Reduction

 In 2014 Colorado led the way by specifically regulating Methane reductions.
-Federal regulations followed in 2016 (40 CFR part 60, subpart OOOO), generally referred to as Quad-O.
+Federal regulations then followed in 2016 (40 CFR part 60, subpart OOOO), generally referred to as Quad-O.